ENG517/Procedure/soetebierl/p-stardew-valley-plant-and-harvest-crops.md

 Once the growing period has passed, you will be able to harvest your crops.
 To check if they are ready, hover your cursor over the crops.
 If a hand icon pops up, the crops are ready to harvest.

 1. Hover over the crop you wish to harvest.
 Right-click to pick the crop.
 Repeat until you have harvested all the ready crops.
+    > **Note:** Some crops will require a scythe to harvest.
+You will recieve an error message in the bottom left corner if this is the case.
    * If the crop did not immediately enter your inventory, you may have been too far away.
 You should see a crop sitting on the ground.
    *  If you are unable to harvest the crop, your inventory may be full.
 Remove some items and try again.
+  > **Note:** Some crops will continue to produce for the whole season once they reach maturity.
+These crops will give you a drop when you harvest, but the plant will stay in the square.
-2. Walk over to the shipping bin you were provided at the start of the game.
+1. Walk over to the shipping bin you were provided at the start of the game.
 Right-click the bin to open it.
-3. Right click on the crops in your inventory.
+2. Right click on the crops in your inventory.
 They should populate in the square of the bin's selling window, and you should hear a thudding sound.
 Repeat until all crops have been sold.

 You will recieve the money for the crops that you sold at the begining of the next day.
+> **Tip:** Don't sell all of your crops, especially high quality ones.
+You may need them for future quests and events.